TritonDataCenter/mahi/README.md

 - Disable the UFDS zone in COAL. (this prevents other services from modifying the rows in the underlying moray datastore). `vmadm stop $ufds_zone_uuid`
-- Delete the ufds buckets in moray `delbucket ufds_cn_changelog && delbucket ufds_o_smartdc && svcadm restart marlin`
+- Delete the ufds buckets in moray `delbucket ufds_cn_changelog && delbucket ufds_o_smartdc`
 - Now you'll have a virgin moray, you'll want to checkout and run a local copy of UFDS. `node main.js -f etc/config.coal.json -vvv | bunyan`
+- Now set up a loal redis redis instance.
+On SmartOS you can do this with a `pkgin search redis`, sticking the latest version in `pkgin install [redis-version]`, then `svcadm enable redis`.
 - Finally - you can run the tests via `make test`.
 Just remember to repeat these steps across test invocations as the tests don't clean up.